philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ---

-## Data has to be readily accessable for ANY query
+## Data has to be readily accessible for ANY query

 That's not something you should take lightly

 ---

-_You won't have an efficient GraphQL API without restructing your data_
+_You won't have an efficient GraphQL API without restructuring your data_

 ---